 Internet service provider nodes around the world update the cache because there have been changes to the DNS information.
-The old information replaced by the new DNS information of your domain.
+The old information is replaced by the new DNS information of your domain.

-Old DNS caches hold the information of your old site, and it may send some of the traffic to the old website, and it can happen between that 48-hours clause.
+Old DNS caches hold the information of your old site, and it may send some of the traffic to the old website, and it can happen within that 48-hours clause.
 However, the web hosting companies work on your site till it redirects to the new server & site.

-Why DNS Caches Clearing Takes up to 48-hours?
+Why DNS Caches Clearing Takes up to 48 hours?

-A very few people are interested in this topic, but it holds an interesting process that might interest you.
+Very few people are interested in this topic, but it holds an interesting process that might interest you.

 - Enter the domain to open the site.

-- Browser contacts the local DNS cache.
+- The browser contacts the local DNS cache.

-The country may differ in the process and the location the visitor surfing the site, but the process remains the same.
+The country may differ in the process and the location of the visitor surfing the site, but the process remains the same.
 It is one of the major reasons, why cloud hosting ranks higher because it can load the site faster.